-What Is the Life Expectancy for Mesothelioma Patients?
+What’s the Life Expectancy for Mesothelioma Patients?

-The estimation of life expectancy in mesothelioma patients generally requires making assumptions based on other patients.
+A doctor’s prognosis for mesothelioma patients generally requires making assumptions based on other patients.
 However, each case of mesothelioma is unique, making it difficult for doctors to pinpoint.
 There are patients that live longer than their estimated life expectancy.

 Veterans who were diagnosed with mesothelioma may be eligible for VA compensation.
 To find out if you qualify, speak with a patient advocate today.

-What Affects Life Expectancy?
+What Influences Expectancy?

 - Age – Younger patients tend to undergo more aggressive treatments better than older patients, resulting in a longer life expectancy.
 However, doctors diagnose most mesothelioma patients over the age of 65.

 - Cell type – Mesothelioma tumors contain two different cell types: epithelioid and sarcomatoid.
 Sometimes, tumors can include both cell types (known as biphasic).
 Epithelioid tumors start in the cells that line an organ, while sarcomatoid tumors begin in the bone or soft tissues.
-Patients with epithelioid tumors tend to have a better life expectancy because the tumors don’t spread as quickly and respond better to treatment.
+Patients with epithelioid tumors tend to have a better prognosis because the tumors don’t spread as quickly and respond better to treatment.

 - Treatment – As the disease becomes better understood by researchers and doctors, treatment options significantly improve over time.
 Patients in earlier stages are better candidates for curative treatment options, while those in later stages tend to receive palliative care instead.

 - Stage – Doctors commonly use the stage of cancer as a determinant of life expectancy.
-The location of the cancer, where it has spread, and whether it is affecting other parts of the body typically determine the stage.
+The location of cancer, where it has spread, and whether it is affecting other parts of the body typically determine the stage.
 The life expectancies for each stage of mesothelioma are:

 |Stage 1||21+ months|